paulscottrobson/neo6502-firmware/documents/release/basic.md

 | dim n    | Set the scaling to n (for TEXT, IMAGE, TILEMAP only), so **text "Hello" dim 2 to 10,10 to 10,100** will draw it twice double size.
 Tiles can only be 1 or 2 (when 2, tiles are drawn double size giving a 32x32 tile map) |

 These can be arbitrarily chained together so you can do (say) LINE 0,0 TO 100,10 TO 120,120 TO 0,0 to draw an outline triangle.
 You can also switch drawing type in mid command, though I probably wouldn't recommend it for clarity.

 State is remember until you clear the screen so if you do INK 2 in a graphics command things will be done in colour 2 (green) until finished.

-TEXT is followed by one parameter, which is the text to be printed, these too can be repeated e,g, TEXT "Hello" TO 10,10 TEXT "Goodbye" DIM 2 fTO 100,10
+TEXT is followed by one parameter, which is the text to be printed, these too can be repeated

+`TEXT "Hello" TO 10,10 TEXT "Goodbye" DIM 2 TO 100,10`

 IMAGE is followed by two parameters, one specifies the image, the second the 'flip'.
 These can be repeated as for TEXT.

 The image parameter is 0-127 for the first 128 tiles, 128-191 for the first 64 16x16 sprites and 192-255 for the first 64 32x32 sprites.
-The
-flip parameter, which is optional, is 0 (no flip) 1 (horizontal flip) 2 (vertical flip) 3 (both).
+The flip parameter, which is optional, is 0 (no flip) 1 (horizontal flip) 2 (vertical flip) 3 (both).

-An example would be image 4 dim 2 to 10,10 image 192,3 dim 1 to 200,10
+An example would be

+`image 4 dim 2 to 10,10 image 192,3 dim 1 to 200,10`

 Note that images are \*not\* sprites or tiles, they use the image to draw on the screen in the same way that LINE etc. do.

 \newpage